aelfimow/cppasm/README.md

 have their reasons for it.

-I hope, anyone, a hobby programmer or someone, who is just tired thinking about portability of his code all the time, will find this generator helpful :)
+I hope, anyone, a hobby programmer or someone, who is just tired thinking about portability of his code all the time, will find this generator helpful :smile:

+## Acknowledgments
+Thanks to @MarcelBlanck for taking a look at this repository from time to time and giving some hints.